COMPETITIVE GOVERNANCE

 The CRA Structure consists of a CRA regulatory system side and a Rating System side.

-The Rating System is structured the same as the CRA Sector Board; Sector Board restrictions apply to Rating Systems.
+The Rating System Parent Sector Board has the same structure as the CRA's Parent Sector Board.
+The Rating System has the same structure as the CRA Sector Board, and Sector Board restrictions apply to Rating Systems.

 The Rating Agencies and the Rating Systems cannot regulate.